• Fireworks explode over Sydney Harbour Bridge to mark the New Year in Sydney, Australia, January 1, 2026. REUTERS / Hollie Adams

 Berliners celebrate in snow

-Meanwhile, Greece and Cyprus turned down the volume, replacing traditional fireworks with low-noise pyrotechnics, light shows and drone displays in capital cities.
+Meanwhile, Greece and Cyprus turned down the volume, replacing traditional fireworks with low-noise pyrotechnics, light shows and drone displays in their capital cities.
 Officials said the change is intended to make celebrations more welcoming for children and pets, particularly animals sensitive to loud noise.

 Additional security in New York